 I just got this message from a colleague: I got an email last night that a molten lava cake is arriving tomorrow!
 I can only assume it’s from you since you are my Fairy Godmother of all things tasty and drinkable!
 She was right.
 It was me.
 I mean really…what’s better than making someone’s day — with chocolate?

 One Halloween, I sent a box filled with candy bars to current and prospective clients.
 The note included a blurb about brand choice: Which brand did you reach for first?
 Snickers won by a landslide.
-This candy treat also served as a reminder of their choice to choose working with me, and that recognizing ones brand is important.
+This candy treat also served as a reminder of their choice to choose to work with me, and that recognizing ones’ brand is important.
 One client even hired me and said, “As we were eating our Hershey Bars, we decided we needed to give you a shot.”
 Sweet goodness that puts smiles on faces!

 Ultimately, I like to be recognized for my work, of course, but I also like to be on someone’s radar because of a sweet note or a sweet treat that made them feel good.